pivotal/docs-tap/install-components.md

 2. (Optional) To make changes to the default installation settings, run:

     ```bash
-    tanzu package available get PACKAGE-NAME/VERSION-NUMBER --values-schema --namespace tap-install
+    tanzu package available get controller.conventions.apps.tanzu.vmware.com/VERSION-NUMBER --values-schema --namespace tap-install
     ```
-    Where:

-    - `PACKAGE-NAME` is same as step 1 above.
-    - `VERSION-NUMBER` is the version of the package listed in step 1 above.
+    Where `VERSION-NUMBER` is the version of the package listed in step 1 above.

     For example: